-EMF is abbreviated as electromotive force which is defined as the maximum potential difference between the two electrodes of a galvanic cell.
+EMF is abbreviated as the electromotive force which is defined as the maximum potential difference between the two electrodes of a voltaic or galvanic cell.

 The molar concentration is written within the brackets as: Zn | Zn2+(1M)

 If we take an example of Daniell cell, it can be represented as: Zn | Zn2+|| Cu2+ | Cu

 Zn | Zn2+ (1M) || Cu2+ (1M)| Cu

 It is the potential difference between electrodes in a galvanic cell and is measured in volts.

 It can be represented as:

 Emf of the cell= Half-cell potential at the cathode (right side) – Half-cell potential at the anode (left side)

 To learn more about the determination of emf of a cell using Nernst Equation, Standard electrode potential and more topics of chemistry, register with BYJU’S.